- Written by Dr.Mehmet Demircioglu

 You should also contact the clinic if you are unsure about washing, scab removal, bleeding, or trauma in the first 10 days.
 Early aftercare should not be improvised from fear.

-I want patients to contact the clinic when something is medically uncertain.
-I also want them to avoid sending anxious daily messages based only on new lighting or a different mirror.
-That kind of checking often increases stress without improving care.
+Patients should contact the clinic when something is medically uncertain, but anxious daily messages based only on new lighting or a different mirror often increase stress without improving the plan.

-A good clinic should be able to explain what is normal, what should be watched, and what needs immediate attention.
-Follow up is part of surgery, not an extra courtesy.
+A careful clinic will be able to explain what is normal, what should be watched, and what needs immediate attention.
+Follow-up is part of surgery, not an extra courtesy.

 I have seen patients create unnecessary suffering by checking every angle every day.
 I have also seen patients ignore real concerns because they were afraid to hear the truth.
 Neither approach is helpful.

-- Ask for medical review when pain, spreading redness, pus, fever, black skin, worsening swelling, trauma, or a fixed lack of growth appears.
+Ask for medical review when pain, spreading redness, pus, fever, black skin, worsening swelling, trauma, or a fixed lack of growth appears.
+That is different from checking the same normal recovery stage every morning and asking it to give you certainty.

 If you feel regret early after surgery, do not let regret become the surgeon.
-My article on hair transplant regret after surgery explains why the emotional stage after surgery can be intense before the final result is even visible.
+With hair transplant regret after surgery, the emotional stage after surgery can be intense before the final result is even visible.

-My advice is not to stop caring.
-My advice is to care in a way that protects your judgment.
+Do not stop watching.
+Watch in a way that protects your judgment.
 A well documented recovery gives you power.
 An obsessively checked recovery usually gives you fear.

 Hair transplantation asks for patience because the result grows slowly.
 If the plan was sound, your best ally is time.
 If the plan was weak, your best ally is clear evidence and careful next decisions.
 Either way, panic is not a treatment plan.